respawn-app/FlowMVI/docs/plugins/prebuilt.md

 ## Plugin Ordering

 !> The order of plugins matters!
 Changing the order of plugins may completely change how your store works.
-Plugins can replace, veto, consume or otherwise change anything in the store.
+Plugins can replace, veto, consume, or otherwise change anything in the store.
 They can close the store or swallow exceptions!

 Consider the following: